Bollea v. Gawker: Aftermath

 Gawker CEO Nick Denton said the company would appeal the verdict.
 In early April 2016, Gawker Media filed two post-trial motions in the trial court.
 In one motion, the company sought to throw out the jury verdict, arguing that "key evidence was wrongly withheld" and the jury instructions on the constitutional standards for newsworthiness were improper.
 In another motion, Gawker argued that even if the verdict stands, the amount of damages should be greatly reduced, arguing that the emotional damage award exceeded amounts found to be excessive in severe personal injury cases and that the economic damages were improperly calculated.
 In late May 2016, the trial judge denied both motions.

 In May 2016, it was reported that Bollea had sued Gawker again, alleging that they were responsible for leaking sealed court documents that had quoted him using racial slurs.
 The transcripts were published by the National Enquirer, and World Wrestling Entertainment (WWE) subsequently fired him.
 Gawker denied being responsible for the leak.
 Bollea would be re-signed by WWE on July 15, 2018.

 Billionaire Peter Thiel, a co-founder of PayPal and former Facebook board member, paid $10 million to help finance lawsuits against Gawker Media, including the Bollea lawsuit.
-He called his financial support of Bollea's case "one of my greater philanthropic things that I've done."
+The idea had been brought to him by Australian businessman Aron D'Souza.
+Thiel called his financial support of Bollea's case "one of my greater philanthropic things that I've done."
 Gawker had published an article in 2007 outing Thiel as gay.

 On June 9, 2016, Gawker filed a motion for a stay of execution of judgment pending appeal.
 In the motion and accompanying affidavits from Gawker Media personnel, the company stated that it could not afford to pay the $140.1 million judgment or the $50 million appeal bond.